 1. Who are you?
 Tell us whatever you want about you and your blog.

 My name is Gogs Gagnon, and I’m 3-years NED after prostate cancer treatment.
 At first diagnosis, I completely shut down and thought my life was over.
 I found it difficult to accept and was emotionally overwhelmed.
 However, I soon learned that talking was extremely therapeutic and helped me realize that I wasn’t alone.
-Therefore, I decided to promote prostate cancer awareness by writing a book, named Prostate Cancer Strikes, that shares intimate details that others need to know about the disease and what I would have done differently.
+Therefore, I decided to promote prostate cancer awareness by writing a book, named Prostate Cancer Strikes: Navigating the Storm.
+In the book, I share intimate details that others need to know and what I would have done differently.
 As a supplement, I created a YouTube channel with several short videos to help those newly diagnosed.
-I’m new to blogging and recently became a member of the Prostate Cancer Foundation BC, raising awareness, funds for research, and providing support to men and their families.
+I’m new to blogging and recently became a member of the Prostate Cancer Foundation BC.
+In this role, I help raise awareness, funds for research, and provide support to men and their families.

 2. What has been your biggest blogging challenge during this pandemic, and how have you been tackling it (or trying to)?